Applifting/culture/en/managing-conflicts.md

 The goal of this guide is to help you manage conflict situations between you and other Applifters.

-The Applifter's Codex says that solving conflicts is an essential element in any organization.
-It is therefore important you know how to deal with a conflict so as to minimize its toxicity for both you and your colleague and so that your actions lead to a successful conflict denouement.
+The Applifter's Codex says that resolving conflicts is a natural part of being in any organization.
+It is therefore important you know how to deal with conflict so as to minimize its toxicity for both you and your colleague and so that your actions lead to a successful conflict resolution.

 Below, a procedure is recommended on how to solve conflicts so that we all feel comfortable here.
 Obviously, no two conflicts are the same and each one has to be dealt with a little differently.
 Should you be at a loss, go ask the Council of Elders for help.